ModiaSim/SignalTables.jl/docs/src/index.md

 ### Version 0.4.1

-- writeSignalTable(..., log=false):
-  - Info messages about not written elements only printed if log=true.
+- getSignalNames(signalTable; getVar=true, getPar=true, getMap=true): New keyword arguments
+  getVar, getPar, getMap to only return names of the specified signal categories.

-  - Some issues corrected when writing signals.
+- writeSignalTable(...): Some issues corrected.

+- @error replaced by error(..).

 ### Version 0.4.0